humphd/Seneca2017LearningLab/README.md

 your builds at https://travis-ci/profile/<git-username>/<repo-name>.
 For example, here is my repo's Travis build page: https://travis-ci.org/humphd/Seneca2017LearningLab

+Get your build to pass by fixing any errors or warnings that you have.

 ## Add a Travis CI Build Badge to your README

 You can have Travis CI automatically indicate whether your current code is passing or failing